labcif/SignalForensics/README.md

 - **SQLCipher Key Provided** (`-m key`)
   In this most direct mode, the user provides the **SQLCipher key** (the key that directly decrypts Signal’s database).
   This bypasses the need to decrypt anything from the `config.json` or derive keys — the script uses the supplied key immediately to decrypt the database and extract artifacts.

   > ⚠️ This mode assumes you already possess the exact SQLCipher key used by Signal.

+- **Passphrase Provided** (`-m passphrase`)
+  Accepts the passphrase stored in the GNOME Keyring.
+  SignalDecryptor will use this string to derive the auxiliary key and decrypt artifacts.
+  Useful when you have already extracted the passphrase from the keyring structure itself.
+  > ⚠️ This mode is currently only supported for Linux GNOME environments.

 ### Required Environment Flag